analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

-# Getting Started with the MAX78000 Evaluation Kit
+# Getting Started with the MAX78000 Evaluation Kit (EV Kit)

 ## List of Evaluation Kit Components